jettro/semi-website/_guides/weaviate/current/adding_and_modifying_data.md

 ## Concept Data Object

-A concept data object syntax is defined as follows;
+A concept data object syntax is defined as follows:

 ```yaml
 class: string # as defined during schema creation